16-night bucket-list trip

 Life in Can Tho revolves around the Hau River, with floating markets being one of the city's iconic attractions.
 If the markets prove too chaotic, visit the monks at the Quang Duc Pagoda, the biggest Buddhist Temple in the area.
 One of the city's most unique attractions is Hot Pot Alley, a street lined with restaurants specialising in Can Tho Hot Pot, a spicy local dish that highlights the region's exceptional produce.

 Close to all the major office headquarters, large banks, and important embassies, The Lapis Hotel is a luxury space and perfect location for business travelers.
-Take advantage of our modern and fully equipped conference center, with several meeting rooms, extensive facilities, and in-house restau...
+Take advantage of our modern and fully equipped conference centre, with several meeting rooms, extensive facilities, and in-house restau...

 Indochina Sails is a leading cruise operator working under Vietnam’s leading Huong Hai Tourism Group.
 Luxury hospitality is the cornerstone of their mission, as they provide guests with an unforgettable experience from their bedroom furnishings to staff service.
 Their internationally recognized cruises have taken Ha Long Bay holidays to new heights, as they work both for and with their customers to provide the journey of a lifetime.
 With a combined experience of over 20 years hosting guests on the waters of Ha Long Bay, Indochina Sails has developed a floating hospitality service unparalleled in most aspects.
 Their dedicated teams know Ha Long Bay and Lan Ha Bay like the back of their hands; therefore, customers get to experience the best of what these world-renowned waters have to offer.